haacked/haacked.com/_posts/archived/2004/2004-11-30-blogging-and-rebuilding-baghdad.aspx.markdown

 ---
 title: Blogging and Rebuilding Baghdad
 date: 2004-11-30 -0800
-tags: []
+tags: [personal]
 redirect_from: "/archive/2004/11/29/blogging-and-rebuilding-baghdad.aspx/"
 ---

-My neighbor Chris is in Iraq as the \#2 guy overseeing rebuilding projects as part of the Army Corp of Engineer.
+My neighbor Chris is in Iraq as the #2 guy overseeing rebuilding projects as part of the Army Corp of Engineer.
 He'll be over there for several months helping to rebuild the facilities necessary for providing clean drinking water and electricity.